CER-REC/conditions/stories/Architecture/containers.md

 ## Folder Structure

 Each container should have a folder in `./app/components/`, matching the name and capitalization of the container component.
-Each containershould have its own supporting documentation, examples, and tests.
+Each container should have its own supporting documentation, examples, and tests.

 ```